1/6/20 By DAN ULLOA

 The New Jersey Department of Agriculture announced that the United States Department of Agriculture (USDA) approved New Jersey’s hemp farming program.

-One of the biggest things that the NJ Dept. will do to oversee hemp farming is to ensure than no hemp with more than .3 percent THC becomes available to the public.
+One of the biggest things that they will do to oversee hemp farming is to ensure than no hemp with more than .3 percent THC becomes available to the public.
 This can be somewhat difficult to do.
 If the hemp has more than .3 percent than it must be destroyed.
 THC is the chemical that gets an individual to feel high after consuming cannabis.

 The program had to be approved by the USDA prior to the formal hemp industry growing.
 New Jersey received one of the first state approvals in the country from the USDA, along with Ohio and Louisiana.